elixir-lang/elixir/lib/elixir/pages/typespecs.md

 ## Functions which raise an error

 Typespecs do not need to indicate that a function can raise an error; any function can fail any time if given invalid input.

-In the past, the Elixir language codebase sometimes used `no_return()` to indicate this, but these usages have been removed.
+In the past, the Elixir standard library sometimes used `no_return()` to indicate this, but these usages have been removed.

+The `no_return()` type also should not be used for functions which do return but whose purpose is a "side effect", such as `IO.puts/1`.
+In these cases, the expected return type is `:ok`.

+Instead, `no_return()` should be used as the return type for functions which can never return a value.
+This includes functions which loop forever calling `receive`, or which exist specifically to raise an error, or which shut down the VM.